 3.5 A reasonably steady income stream is necessary in order to be suitable for the application of the protocol.
 There is nothing to prevent this protocol being applied to individuals who are self-employed, when that self-employment produces regular income.
 Where income is uneven/unpredictable, (e.g. people with more than 20% of their income coming from bonuses or commission), this should be highlighted in the proposal and the accompanying summary sheet.

-3.6 The protocol does not require that the debtor has to follow the protocol process, even though his or her situation may fit within the definition of a straightforward consumer IVA.
+3.6 The protocol does not require that the consumer has to follow the protocol process, even though his or her situation may fit within the definition of a straightforward consumer IVA.
 Where this occurs, but elements of the protocol are still used, this should be highlighted in the proposal and the accompanying summary sheet.

+3.7 Consumers should be provided with a copy of the IVA protocol.
+This can be either through provision of a physical copy or providing an electronic link.

 Transparency and co-operation